EffortlessDev/policies/_chapters/06-system_access.md

     1. The Security Officer will grant access to systems as dictated by the employee's job title.
 If additional access is required outside of the minimum necessary to perform job functions, the requester must include a description of why the additional access is required as part of the access request.
     1. Once the review is completed, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
     1. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
 The Security Officer then grants requested access.
-        * New accounts will be created with a temporary secure password that meets all requirements from **REF**, which must be changed on the initial login.
+        * New accounts will be created with a temporary secure password that meets all requirements from [Section 6.11](#password), which must be changed on the initial login.
         * All password exchanges must occur over an authenticated channel.
         * For production systems, access grants are accomplished by adding the appropriate user account to the corresponding LDAP group.
         * For non-production systems, access grants are accomplished by leveraging the access control mechanisms built into those systems.
 Account management for non-production systems may be delegated to an EA employee at the discretion of the Security Officer.